zachpmanson/notes/notes/Projects/Ochrs/Ochrs Syntax.md

 <ochrs:md-extensions>

-Most of these are officially supported, some are from [pymdownx](https://facelessuser.github.io/pymdown-extensions/), and some are from the [third party extension list](https://github.com/Python-Markdown/markdown/wiki/Third-Party-Extensions).
+Most of these are officially supported, some are from [pymdownx](https://facelessuser.github.io/pymdown-extensions/), some are from the [third party extension list](https://github.com/Python-Markdown/markdown/wiki/Third-Party-Extensions), and some are custom extensions [included as part of Ochrs](https://github.com/pavo-etc/notes/tree/main/generator/extensions).

 ### Citations

-CiteExtention turns `-- Name Here`  into `<cite>Name here</cite>`.
-This is a simple custom extention contained [within the Ochrs repo](https://github.com/pavo-etc/notes/blob/main/generator/extensions.py).
+CiteExtention is a custom extension that turns `-- Name Here`  into `<cite>Name here</cite>`.

+## Backlinks

+BacklinkExtension is an enhanced version of [WikiLinkExtension](https://python-markdown.github.io/extensions/wikilinks/) that supports aliased links and can include anchor links.

 ## Ochrs Variables

-There are also run-time variables that you have access to on all pages.
-The list of extensions above is one of these, generated at run-time by Ochrs.
+There are also build-time variables that you have access to on all pages.
+The list of extensions above is one of these, generated at built-time by Ochrs.
 The format to insert one of these variables is:

 ```
 Some normal text <ochrs:example> some more text